-This timeline reviews the history and career of Chris Cornell, leader of Soundgarden and Audioslave, who also had a well known solo career.
+This timeline goes through the history and music trajectory of Chris Cornell, leader of Soundgarden and Audioslave, who also had a well-known solo career.

 Chris Cornell was born on July 20, 1964 and passed away on May 18, 2017.

 Soundgarden was founded in 1984 in Seattle, by guitarist Kim Thayil, bassist Hiro Yamamoto, drummer Matt Cameron, and lead singer/guitarist Chris Cornell.
 In 1988 they released their debut LP, Ultramega OK and in 1989 its follow-up, Louder Than Love.

 In 1990 Yamamoto left the band and was replaced with Ben Shepperd.

 By 1991, when they released Badmotorfinger, they have already gained attention from the public and the media.
 In 1994, with the release of Superunknown, they achieved mainstream success, as songs like Black Hole Sun and Spoonman became worldwide hits.

 Soundgarden disbanded in 1997, following the release of their fifth LP, Down on the upside.

 After this, Chris Cornell started his solo career.
 He recorded the moderately well-received Euphoria Morning in 1999, before joining a new band: Audioslave.